menu icon

 For a quicker option, try my no-yeast bread.

-Homemade vegan pita bread is a staple in my kitchen, as is crusty whole wheat bread—seriously, nothing beats the taste of a warm, freshly baked batch straight from the pan.
+Homemade vegan pita bread is a staple in my kitchen, as is crusty whole wheat bread and my gluten-free red lentil bread.
+Seriously, nothing beats the taste of a warm, freshly baked batch straight from the pan.

 They come out so puffy, soft, and satisfying, with just the right chewiness and lightness in every delicious bite.